Breed Profile of The Golden Sex Link Chicken

 Life Span

-It’s important to know that these chicken breeds have a shorter lifespan compared to other breeds.
+Knowing that these chicken breeds have a shorter lifespan than others is important.
 On average, they live around four to five years.
 Despite their shorter life expectancy, they are generally healthy and low-maintenance birds.

 Golden Sex Link Egg Laying and Broodiness